Area products for stationary black hole horizons: Laurent polynomial for the quasi-local mass

-There are three mass-independent quantities, [one trivial, equation~(\ref{E:RNadS1}), two non-trivial, equations~(\ref{E:RNadS2}) and (\ref{E:RNadS3})], but only one that depends solely on the physical horizons, [any one of the equivalent equations~(\ref{E:RNadS4a}), (\ref{E:RNadS4b}), or (\ref{E:RNadS4c})]. \end{itemize} But now we see that the key points of the preceding explicit discussion continue to hold in greater generality --- whenever the Hawking--Israel/ Hernandez--Misner/ Misner--Sharp quasi-local mass $m(r)$ is any generic Laurent polynomial.
+\item Reissner--Nordstr\"om-anti-de~Sitter spacetimes correspond to $D=4$ and $N=2$. \\ There are three mass-independent quantities, [one trivial, equation~(\ref{E:RNadS1}), two non-trivial, equations~(\ref{E:RNadS2}) and (\ref{E:RNadS3})], but only one that depends solely on the physical horizons, [any one of the equivalent equations~(\ref{E:RNadS4a}), (\ref{E:RNadS4b}), or (\ref{E:RNadS4c})]. \end{itemize} But now we see that the key points of the preceding explicit discussion continue to hold in greater generality --- whenever the quasi-local mass $m(r)$ is any generic Laurent polynomial.
 Generalizations to higher dimensional spacetimes with hyper-spherical symmetry are immediate and straightforward.
-Generalizations to rotating black holes~\cite{Kerr:1963, Newman:1965a, Newman:1965b, Kerr:book, Kerr:survey}, and more complicated symmetries, is not quite as straightforward --- but as long as the location of the horizons is determined by the roots of some Laurent polynomial we can expect similar results to hold.
+Generalizations to rotating black holes~\cite{Kerr:1963, Newman:1965a, Newman:1965b, Kerr:book, Kerr:survey}, and more complicated symmetries, are not quite as straightforward --- but as long as the location of the horizons is determined by the roots of some Laurent polynomial we can expect similar results to hold.
+For instance, it is quite sufficient if, in terms of some natural $r$ coordinate easily related to the horizon area, the norm of the horizon generating Killing vector is some entire function multiplied by a Laurent polynomial.